Skip to content

 There's no option that gives you both.

 Bridgely fixes that.
-You run Claude Code in whatever terminal you want, and the bridge keeps your editor and Claude in sync — Claude sees your active file and selection on every prompt, and can open files, preview diffs, and pull LSP diagnostics directly in VS Code or Cursor.
+You run Claude Code in whatever terminal you want, and the bridge keeps your editor and Claude in sync — Claude sees your active file and selection, and can open files, preview diffs, and pull LSP diagnostics directly in your editor.

 Architecture

-All communication happens via local JSON files — no sockets, no servers.
+All communication happens via local JSON files — no sockets, no servers, no daemons.

 Prerequisites